Largest regular multigraphs with three distinct eigenvalues: Introduction

-The paper is organised as follows.
+The paper is organized as follows.
 In Section~\ref{sec:2}, the linear programming bound \cite{N15} is generalized for connected regular multigraphs.
 We also give a certain improvement of the Moore bound with prescribed distinct eigenvalues.
-In Section~\ref{sec:3}, we prove the upper bound $n \leq q^2+q+1$ for $k\ne 2,3,7,57$.
-In Section~\ref{sec:4}, we construct the graph that attains $n\leq q^2+q+1$ from a classical finite projective plane.
-Indeed the existence of a connected $k$-regular multigraph $G$ of order $q^2+q+1$ with only three distinct eigenvalues is equivalent to the existence of a finite projective plane $PG(2,q)$ that admits a polarity.
-In Section~\ref{sec:5}, we give several remarks.
+In Section~\ref{sec:3}, we prove the upper bound $n \leq k^2-k+1$ for $k\ne 2,3,7,57$.
+In Section~\ref{sec:4}, we show that the existence of a connected $k$-regular multigraph $G$ of order $k^2-k+1$ with only 3 distinct eigenvalues is equivalent to the existence of a finite projective plane $PG(2,k-1)$ that admits a polarity.